Vicarious Liability

 In contrast, it may not be clear whether wrongful action or an employee's conduct is authorised by the employer, but the latter may still commit vicarious liability.

-Examples of wrongdoing in the workplace could give rise to employer vicarious liability include:
+Examples of wrongdoing in the workplace that could give rise to vicarious liability include:

 Vicarious liability in contract law

-Under common law, an employer can be held vicariously liable for tortious acts or discrimination of one employee towards another.
+Under common law, an employer can be held vicariously liable for tortious acts or discrimination against another employee.

 Would an employer be liable for all wrongful acts of its employees?